 - Flippin': Filipinos on America [Asian American Writers Workshop, New York, 1996]

-- His poems have been anthologized in Language for a New Century [W.W.
+- His poems have been anthologized in Washington Square Review, as well as Language for a New Century [W.W.
 Norton]; Structure & Surprise [Teachers & Writers Collaborative]; Stranger at Home [Interpoezia/Numina Press]; Saints of Hysteria [Soft Skull Press]; Poetry Daily: 366 Poems from the World's Most Popular Website [Sourcebooks Inc.]; Sweet Jesus [The Anthology Press]; Returning a Borrowed Tongue [Coffee House Press]; Brown River, White Ocean [Rutgers University Press]; and Lo Ultimo de Filipinas: Antologia Poetica [Huerga y Fierro, Madrid].

 - His essays have been anthologized in Vestiges of War: The Philippine American War and the Aftermath of an Imperial Dream [New York University Press] and Pinoy Poetics [Meritage Press].